-The UCSF Eating Disorders Program is led by Joint Directors Dr. Daniel Le Grange and Dr. Sara Buckelew.
+The UCSF Eating Disorders Program is led by Drs.
+Daniel Le Grange (Psychiatry) and Sara Buckelew (Pediatrics).
 They bring decades of expertise to the psychological and medical treatment of young people with eating disorders.
 In addition, Justine Underhill serves as the program's Clinical Director, and Dr. Andrea Garber is the Chief Nutritionist.

 Eating Disorders Program Director, Psychiatry, and Benioff UCSF Professor in Children's Health

-Dr. Daniel Le Grange is a Benioff UCSF Professor in Children’s Health in the Departments of Psychiatry and Pediatrics at UCSF and Joint Director of the Eating Disorders Program in the Division of Child and Adolescent Psychiatry (Psychiatry) and Division of Adolescent & Young Adult Medicine (Pediatrics).
+Dr. Daniel Le Grange is a Benioff UCSF Professor in Children’s Health in the Departments of Psychiatry and Pediatrics at UCSF and Eating Disorders Director in the Division of Child and Adolescent Psychiatry.
 Dr. Le Grange is also Emeritus Professor of Psychiatry and Behavioral Neuroscience at The University of Chicago, where he directed the Eating Disorders Program from 1998-2014.
 He received his doctoral education at the Institute of Psychiatry, the University of London and completed postdoctoral training at the University of London and at Stanford University School of Medicine.
 Dr. Le Grange’s research interests focus primarily on treatment trials for adolescents with eating disorders.
-He has authored or co-authored more than 400 manuscripts, books, book chapters, and abstracts, as well as more than 190 presentations for national and international scientific meetings.
+He has authored or co-authored more than 450 manuscripts, books, book chapters, and abstracts, as well as more than 200 presentations for national and international scientific meetings.
 Dr. Le Grange is a Fellow of the Academy for Eating Disorders, a Member of the Eating Disorders Research Society, Associate Editor for the Journal of Eating Disorders and BMC Psychiatry, serves on the Editorial Boards of the European Eating Disorders Review and the International Journal of Eating Disorders, and is an ad hoc scientific reviewer for more than 25 journals.
 He has lectured extensively across North America, Europe, Australia, South East Asia, and South Africa.
 Over the past 15 years, Dr. Le Grange’s research has been supported by the NIH, as well as the National Health and Medical Research Council of Australia.
 He is currently Principal Investigator on several NIMH-funded treatment studies in the United States and a Principal Investigator on a 6-year treatment study funded by the Baker Foundation in the Department of Pediatrics at the University of Melbourne, Australia.
-Dr. Le Grange is the 2013-2014 recipient of the Presidential Chair Award at UCSF, and the 2014 recipient of the Academy for Eating Disorders Leadership in Research Award, and the 2017 recipient of the Eating Disorder Recovery Support Hall of Fame Award for Research.
+Dr. Le Grange is the 2013-2014 recipient of the Presidential Chair Award at UCSF, the 2014 recipient of the Academy for Eating Disorders Leadership in Research Award, and the 2017 recipient of the Eating Disorder Recovery Support Hall of Fame Award for Research.

 Eating Disorders Program Director, Pediatrics